Android 15 in comparison to Android 14

 Theft Protection — Actually Impressive

-• Auto-lock the phone if it detects snatching (accelerometer + gyro + speed algorithm)
+Auto-lock the phone if it is snatching (generates accelerometer + gyro + speed algorithm)

-• Track the phone even if the thief locks it
+Track myself the phone even if the thief locks it

-• Use nearby Android devices (BLE mesh network) to ping location
+Use nearby devices (BLE mesh network – Android devices) to ping location

-• Remotely lock, locate, or erase your device
+Remotely lock tracking, locate, or erase your device

-We tried simulating a phone snatch… didn’t work.
-But hopefully it works in real scenarios.
+We have tried simulating a phone snatch . . . didn’t work.
+But hopefully it works in real cases.

 Phone as Webcam (Finally Native!)